multivac61/Agave/README.md

 The following people have contributed to this plugin:

 - Fabian Esqueda: original author
-- David Rodriguez: graphic designer
+- David Rodriguez: drawing
-- Jatin Chowdhury: maintainer
+- Jatin Chowdhury: code maintenance

 The Agave modules use the [Urbanist](https://github.com/coreywho/Urbanist) font, licensed under the Open Font License.